 People of the IDM Lab

-The following researchers are currently members of the lab:
+The following researchers are currently members of the lab, besides Sven Koenig:

-The following students are current members of the lab:
+The following students are currently members of the lab:

-The following visitors are currently members of the lab:
+The following researchers are alumni of the lab:

 The following students are alumni of the lab: